MarcoGorelli/polars-plugins-tutorial/docs/arrays.md

 └───────────────┘
 ```

-And like the table, the memory layout is column-oriented.
-That means when we deal with chunks, e.g., ArrayChunked, each dimension is contiguous in memory.

-Even though we'll be iterating rows in the example of this chapter, it is is very important to keep the memory layout in mind as a plugin developer.

-Now, let's get to work - what if we wanted to make a plugin that takes a Series like `points` above, and, likewise, returned a Series of 2d arrays?
+Let's get to work - what if we wanted to make a plugin that takes a Series like `points` above, and, likewise, returned a Series of 2d arrays?
 Turns out we _can_ do it!
 But it's a little bit tricky.

 Let's create a plugin that calculates the midpoint between a reference point and each point in a Series like the one above.